MJoergen/nexys4ddr/offloader/Episodes/ep04_-_CRC/README.md

 The Block RAM acts as a circular ring buffer, with a write pointer controlling where the next byte of data is written to.
 This is similar to the write side of a regular FIFO.
-However, reading from the memory does not commence until the entire frame has been writte to memory.
+However, reading from the memory does not commence until the entire frame has been written to memory.
 Then "ok" is sampled.

 If the CRC is valid, the frame must be forwarded, and this module starts reading from the memory and updates the corresponding read pointer.
 However, if